Filter Types

 SQL Filter

-You define a SQL filter by typing a valid SQL WHERE statement into the text box, but omitting the word "WHERE".
-An example of a valid SQL filter is: some_column = 5.
+• Writing a valid SQL WHERE statement into the text box, but omitting the word "WHERE"

 SQL filter works for all Source types, including non-SQL data sources.
 Different data sources may use different SQL syntax.
 For more information, refer to the documentation of your data source.
-For non-SQL data sources, such as Data Streams or Object Storages, you find the supported functionality and syntax in the SQL filter expression reference.
+For non-SQL data sources, such as Data Streams, you can find the supported functionality and syntax in the SQL Filter Expression Reference.

 SQL Filter Recipes